rubensworks/PhD-Thesis/content/introduction.md

 for managing evolving data.
 It has been implemented as a system called *OSTRICH*, and extensive experimentation shows that this systems introduces a useful trade-off between storage size and querying efficiency.
-In [](#querying), A modular query engine is introduced called *Comunica* that is able to cope with the heterogeneity of date on the Web.
+In [](#querying), A modular query engine is introduced called *Comunica* that is able to cope with the heterogeneity of data on the Web.
 This engine has been designed to be highly flexible, so that it simplifies research within the query domain, where new query algorithms can for example be developed in a separate module, and plugged into the engine without much effort.
-In [](#querying-evolving), a publishing interface and accompanying querying algorithm (*TPF Query Streamer*) is introduced and evaluated to enable evolving data with a low volatility to be published at a low cost, and queried continuously.
+In [](#querying-evolving), a publishing interface and accompanying querying algorithm (*TPF Query Streamer*) is introduced and evaluated to enable querying *evolving* data with a low volatility to be published at a low cost, and queried continuously.
 Finally, this work is concluded in [](#conclusions) and future research opportunities are discussed.